zzt007/HiVT_STS/README.md

+# For my personal repo
+This branch *master* and repo contains the original HiVT code The branch *dev* contains the HiVT-STS, which STS means "SpatioTemporalSpectral"

 # HiVT: Hierarchical Vector Transformer for Multi-Agent Motion Prediction
 This repository contains the official implementation of [HiVT: Hierarchical Vector Transformer for Multi-Agent Motion Prediction](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhou_HiVT_Hierarchical_Vector_Transformer_for_Multi-Agent_Motion_Prediction_CVPR_2022_paper.pdf) published in CVPR 2022.